 Regulatory Framework in California

-The California Public Utilities Commission oversees statewide policies for ride-hail companies and is engaged in a rulemaking process (which may last from 2017-2020) to refine regulations for these companies.
+The California Public Utilities Commission oversees statewide policies for ride-hail companies and is engaged in a rulemaking process (which may last from 2017 to 2020) to refine regulations for these companies.
 In addition to existing state regulations, there are local business registration requirements and airport permit requirements in place in some areas of the state, including San Francisco.

 TNC Regulatory Framework in other Jurisdictions